 UV rays penetrate the skin and damage tissue, speeding up the aging process and drying out the skin, according to the American Cancer Society.
 These rays also increase the risk of skin cancer.

 Sunscreens containing zinc oxide help filter out UV rays, keeping them from penetrating the skin and causing cell damage.

 Zinc oxide cream can be used to treat minor burns on the skin, according to the U.S. National Library of Medicine.

-Zinc oxide ointment can also treat skin irritations, which is why the ingredient appears in diaper rash medicines such as Desitin.
+Zinc oxide ointment can also treat skin irritation because it acts as a barrier against the irritant so your skin has time to heal, which is why the ingredient appears in diaper rash medicines such as Desitin.

 3. Treating Dark Spots

 While zinc oxide won't whiten skin, it should be part of your treatment plan for dark spots or melasma, according to the American Academy of Dermatology.
 When used daily, broad-spectrum sunscreen with zinc oxide that's SPF 30 or higher can help prevent further darkening of the skin.

 Keep in mind that you should apply the sunscreen to all skin that clothing doesn't cover, and you should use it even when it's raining or snowing outside.